ACD 505–03: Academic Professional Status, Ranks, Titles, and Appointment Categories

 A continuing appointment means that the person shall have an expectation that the president will renew the appointment as an academic professional for successive appointment periods, except when such a recommendation is precluded by reason of retirement, resignation, release for budgetary reasons or reorganization, or dismissal for just cause.
 Associate librarians and librarians are eligible for continuing appointments.
-The president upon recommendation from the Office of the Executive Vice President and Provost of the University may approve other ranks/titles for continuing appointment.
+The president upon recommendation from the Office of the Provost of the University may approve other ranks/titles for continuing appointment.
 The Notice of Appointment shall carry the designation of “continuing.”
 See ACD 507–06, “Continuing Appointment for Academic Professionals.”

 A probationary appointment means that the person has no expectation of employment beyond the end of the current appointment period, but shall be reviewed for continuing appointment.
 New probationary appointments may be made to academic professionals with the rank/title of assistant librarian, associate librarian and librarian and other ranks/titles approved by the president.
 The Notice of Appointment shall carry the designation of “probationary.”
 See ACD 507–05, “Academic Professional Probationary Appointments.” for more information about probationary appointments.